kRystalDevv/py-file-server/README.md

 ## Usage

-1) Put the files you want to share into the `files/` folder.
-2) Start the server:
+1) Run the script from anywhere.
+2) Navigate to your documents folder `\Documents\63xkyFileServer\files` and place your files here. (or see path in console logs)
+3) Go to the console and open the cloudflare URL & let anyone download your files at uncapped speeds.

 ```bash
 python fileserver.py